heykayla/my-writing/How-to-Guides/how_to_add_files_using_git.md

 Kaylas-Air:How-to-Guides kaylamorales$ git commit -m "Initial commit"
 ```

-Afterward, you should see the following output:
+Afterward, you should see a similar output:

 ```
-Kaylas-Air:How-to-Guides kaylamorales$ git commit -m "Initial commit" On branch main
+[main a50f2b4] Initial commit.
-Your branch is up to date with 'origin/main'.
+ 1 file changed, 104 insertions(+), 31 deletions(-)

-nothing to commit, working tree clean
+ rewrite How-to-Guides/hello_world.md (87%)
 ```

 ### Step 6: Push the file to your remote repository

-Now that you've committed your file, you can push (publish) your file to your remote repository (GitHub.com) by running the `git push` command.
+Now that you've committed your file, you can push (publish) your file to your main branch into your remote repository (GitHub.com) by running the `git push` command.

 ## See also